Battle of Fahl: Battle

 According to the historian Hugh N. Kennedy, "the course of [the] battle is not entirely clear".
 In the version of Ibn Ishaq/al-Waqidi, following the decisive Muslim victory against Byzantine forces at the Battle of Ajnadayn in central Palestine, the surviving Byzantine troops retreated in disarray to the east bank of the River Jordan and took up base in Fahl (Pella to the Byzantines), a city in the well-watered Jordan Valley with an acropolis (hilltop citadel).
 The Muslims pursued them there, but were hindered on the way by muddy ground around Beisan (Scythopolis to the Byzantines), a town located west of the River Jordan, 12 km from Fahl.
 The Byzantines had tactically broken the river banks to cause their waters to flood the area and stave off the Muslim horsemen.
 Kennedy calls these "irrigation ditches".
 As the surroundings of Beisan subsequently became a marsh, the Battle of Fahl is alternatively called Yawm al-Radagha ('Battle of the Marshes'), or the 'Battle of Beisan'.

 The flooding of the area caught the Muslim troops unawares, but they nonetheless traversed the muddied grounds across the River Jordan.
 They defeated the Byzantines at or near Fahl.
 While the city may have been captured during the Muslim victory, it also may have hosted the surviving Byzantine troops from that battle and held out, capitulating after a four-month siege.
 Per the terms of the surrender, the Byzantine troops departed the city, ultimately regrouping in Damascus.
-The overall commander of the Muslim forces at the Battle of Fahl was either Amr ibn al-As, Khalid ibn al-Walid or Abu Ubayda ibn al-Jarrah, with Shurahbil ibn Hasana participating as a deputy commander.
+The overall commander of the Muslim forces at the Battle of Fahl was either Khalid ibn al-Walid, Amr ibn al-As, or Abu Ubayda ibn al-Jarrah, with Shurahbil ibn Hasana participating as a deputy commander.